aydenjahola/discord-multipurpose-bot/README.md

-# Esports Verification Bot
+# Discord Verification Bot

-Welcome to the **Esports Verification Bot**!
-This bot is designed to handle user verification for Discord servers, specifically for esports communities.
+Welcome to the **Discord Verification Bot**!
+This bot is designed to handle user verification for Discord servers.
 It verifies users through their student email addresses and manages roles based on their verification status.

 ## Features